-MESO SCALE DISCOVERY'S unique spot patterns are a hallmark of our MULTI-ARRAY[®] technology, which enables the measurement of biomarkers utilizing the next generation of electrochemiluminescent detection.
-In an MSD assay, specific capture antibodies for the analytes are coated in arrays in each well of a 96-well carbon electrode plate surface.
-The detection system uses patented SULFO-TAG[TM] labels that emit light upon electrochemical stimulation initiated at the electrode surfaces of the MULTI-ARRAY and MULTI-SPOT[®] plates.
-The electrical stimulation is decoupled from the output signal, which is light, to generate assays with minimal background.
-MSD labels can be conveniently conjugated to biological molecules, are stable, and are non-radioactive.
-Additionally, only labels near the electrode surface are detected, enabling non-washed assays.
+MESO SCALE DISCOVERY'S unique spot patterns are a hallmark of our MULTI-ARRAY[®] technology which measures multiple biomarkers using next generation electrochemiluminescence detection.
+In a MULTI-ARRAY assay, specific capture antibodies are coated in arrays in each well of a 96- or a 384-well carbon electrode plate.
+The detection system uses patented SULFO-TAG[TM] labels that emit light upon electrochemical stimulation, resulting in assays with low background.
+MSD SULFO-TAG labels are stable, non-radioactive, and easily conjugated to biological molecules.
+Electrochemiluminescence is a proximity assay, so only labels near the electrode surface are excited, making non-washed assays possible.

-One of the advantages of MSD assays is the minimal sample volume required as compared to a traditional ELISA, which is also limited by its inability to measure more than a single analyte.
-With an MSD assay, up to ten different biomarkers can be analyzed simultaneously using as little as 10-25 μL of sample.
-These assays have high sensitivity, up to five logs of linear dynamic range, and excellent performance in complex biological matrices.
-Combined, these advantages enable the measurement of native levels of biomarkers in normal and diseased samples without multiple dilutions.
-Further, the simple and rapid protocols of MSD assays provide a powerful tool to generate reproducible and reliable results.
-The MSD product line offers a diverse menu of assay kits for profiling biomarkers, cell signaling pathways, and other applications, as well as a variety of plates and reagents for assay development.
+Compared to MSD technology, an ELISA requires larger sample volume, measures only one analyte at a time, and has a more complicated, time-consuming protocol.
+With an MSD electrochemiluminescence assay, up to ten different biomarkers can be analyzed simultaneously using as little as $10-25 \mu$ L of sample.
+MSD assays have high sensitivity, up to five logs of linear dynamic range, and excellent performance in complex biological matrices.
+Combined, these advantages enable measurement of native levels of biomarkers in normal and diseased samples without multiple dilutions.
+The simple and rapid protocols of MSD assays provide a powerful tool to generate reproducible and reliable results, reducing workflow without compromising data quality.
+The result is an increase in productivity and a decrease in cost per analyte.

+The MSD product line offers an extensive menu of assay kits for quantifying biomarkers and dissecting cell signaling pathways as well as custom and prototype assays designed to customer specifications.
+Plates and reagents are available for customers wishing to develop novel assays on the MSD platform.